Tain’t what you do

 a lapse between posting and finally, the decision to

 give passion its due and take this subject on as a series.

 A collage of pretty neutrals

-this will refresh, revive, and rekindle your love of neutrals, as well,
+this will refresh, revive, and rekindle your passion for neutrals, as well,

 thereby elevating all of us to the level of super neural, neutral designers.

 The next post will be about using neutrals in interiors,

 and what comes after that, we shall see.

 When I want to get a grip on a subject, I go elementary;

 with basics in hand I have a framework for the details when I go deeper.